It may seem like oversalting food is the kiss of death in the kitchen, but there actually are ways to salvage a dish

 Don't meltdown and toss your meal in the garbage before trying these trusty de-salting tips.
 The method you pick will depend greatly on the kind of dish you are trying to save.
-The solution for an overly-salty chili will likely be different than the ways to fix a salty brownie.
-Use common sense in the kitchen and you'll be fine.
+The solution for an overly salty chili will likely be different from the ways to fix a salty brownie.
+Use common sense in the kitchen, and you'll be fine.

 If the overly salty ingredient can be rinsed off, that is a good place to start.
 If you've left meat in a salty brine for too long, for example, or steamed vegetables in overly salty water, then rinsing them off with cold water in a colander might help.